-You select entry fields and keys in a dialog box by tapping the screen or by using the rotary knob.

 Numeric and alphanumeric keyboards are automatically displayed when required for entering user information in dialogs.
-You operate the keyboard by selecting the virtual keys, and you confirm your entry by selecting the virtual Enter key or by pressing the rotary knob.

 A dialog is closed by saving or cancelling the entry.

-A dialog can also be closed by selecting the X in the dialog's upper right corner or by pressing the X key.
+A dialog can also be closed by selecting the ${\bf X}$ in the dialog's upper right corner.